-AHA Online Training with Hands-On AHA skills check
+AHA Online BLS Training with Hands-On AHA skills check

-Part 2 – Is a manikin skills practice session, generally 25-35 min. – time to practice the skills you learned online, with adult and infant manikins, an AED, and bag masks/pocket masks.
+Part 2 – Is a manikin skills practice session, generally 25-35 min.
+This is time to practice the skills you learned online.
+It includes adult & infant manikins, an AED, and bag masks/pocket masks.
 The last part is part 3 – a hands-on AHA skills test with manikin, AED, and an AHA BLS instructor.
-The adult and infant skills check is the same skills check you would receive after watching the AHA videos in an AHA BLS classroom.
-The manikin skills practice and skills test costs $35 if scheduled just for you, or $25 if right before a scheduled Newnan CPR class.
+The adult and infant skills check is the same skills check you would receive in an AHA BLS classroom course, and we give you the same AHA BLS cert. card.
+The BLS manikin skills practice and skills test costs $45 if scheduled just for you, or $30 if right before a scheduled Newnan CPR class.

-This “blended learning” option is perfect for folks that want convenience (take the online course portion when you want), flexible scheduling for the skills test, and usually save a few dollars.
+This “AHA blended learning” option is perfect for folks that want convenience (since you complete the online knowledge portion when you want).
+Most of all, it’s flexible scheduling for the skills test, and also you usually save a few dollars.

-The same AHA certification card is issued for online courses + skills test, that would be issued in a “sit in a classroom” course with a skills test.
-All online AHA courses except Heartsaver Bloodborne Pathogens require an AHA skills check to receive certification, including HeartCode BLS, Heartsaver CPR/AED, Heartsaver First Aid, and Pediatric First Aid/CPR/AED and Heartsaver First Aid/CPR/AED.
+We will issue the same AHA certification card is issued for online courses + skills test, that we issue after a “sit in a classroom” course.
+All AHA online courses except Heartsaver Bloodborne Pathogens require an AHA skills check to receive certification.
+That includes HeartCode BLS, Heartsaver CPR/AED, Heartsaver First Aid, and Pediatric First Aid/CPR/AED and Heartsaver First Aid/CPR/AED.

-Hands-on manikin skills test must be completed within 2 months of completing online courses, and you must email your online Part 1 certificate to your instructor, or bring it with you to your skills session (the completion code must be recorded on your skills test form).
+Remember, you must complete the hands-on manikin skills test within 2 months of completing online courses, and also you must email your online Part 1 certificate.
+Send to your instructor (or NewnanCPR@gmail.com).
+Your instructor might allow you to bring it with you to your skills session.
+We must record your online Part 1 completion code number on your skills test form.